-The imported cabbageworm chews large, irregular holes into the leaves.
+The imported cabbageworm chews large, irregular shaped holes into the leaves.
 When young plants are attacked, the larvae can stunt or kill the plants.
 Older plants can tolerate more larvae feeding than the young plants can.
-The larvae feed for 2 to 3 weeks and then attach themselves to a stem or leaf on the plant or a near by object to pupate.
-The presence of the larvae and larvae frass within the cauliflower head, and damage to the head, renders the plant unmarketable.
+The larvae feed for 2 to 3 weeks and then attach themselves to the stem or leaf on the plant or a near by object to pupate.

 Sampling and Treatment Thresholds: The field should be randomly checked for areas of damaged plants.
 Cabbage loopers, however, cause the same sort of damage as the cabbageworm.
 Thus it is important to also check for eggs, larvae and moths to positively identify the larvae species causing the damage.
-The following are the University of Arizona's recommendations for treatment thresholds.
-Prior to head formation, cauliflower should be treated when there is 1 larva per 50 plants 14.
-Once the cauliflower head has formed, the crop can tolerate 4 larvae per 25 plants 14.
-Imported cabbageworm counts should be included in the lepidopterous complex.
+The University of Arizona recommends that prior to the formation of the swollen stem, kohlrabi should be treated when there is 1 larva per 50 plants14.
+Once the kohlrabi stem has formed, the crop can tolerate 4 larvae per 25 plants14.
+All other larvae in the lepidopterous complex should be included in this count.

-Biological Control: There are many natural enemies to the imported cabbageworm including; Pteromalus puparum, Apanteles glomeratus, Microplitis plutella and the tachinid fly (Voria rurlis).
-There are also some viral and bacterial Diseases that will attack cabbageworms.
+Biological Control: There are many natural enemies to the imported cabbageworm including Pteromalus puparum, Apanteles glomeratus, Microplitis plutella and the tachinid fly (Voria ruralis).
+There are also some viral and bacterial diseases that will attack cabbageworms.
 Insecticides should be sprayed with caution as they can harm beneficial insects.

-Chemical Control: Spinosad, chlorpyrifos and pyrethroids such as permethrin and cypermethrin are the most commonly used methods for controlling imported cabbageworms.
-There is a new chemistry available, indoxacarb, that will also provide control for imported cabbageworms.
+Chemical Control: Spinosad, chlorpyrifos and pyrethroids such as permethrin and cypermethrin are often used for controlling imported cabbageworms.